Sindika Dokolo: African art collection

 In December 2013, Dokolo attended the opening of the VII Biennial of São Tomé and Príncipe, international art exhibition in the country, where the art works of Sindika Dokolo Foundation were presented.
 In an interview with Portuguese newspaper Jornal de Negócios, he talked about his collection, arguing that "the added value of contemporary African art scene is to give a sensible and intelligent perspective of a continent that is constantly on the move," aspects that will, in his opinion, project the African continent in the future.

 In October 2014, Dokolo took part in the 1:54 contemporary African art, held in London with the participation of many well-known personalities, including Lupita Nyong'o.
 A number of artists and celebrities, such as the model Alek Wek or singer Keziah Jones, publicly expressed their support and appreciation for his work, and the role of Sindika Dokolo Foundation in the development of contemporary African art.
 On the sidelines of this participation, Sindika Dokolo told New African about his projects for Angola and how "contemporary African art should be accessible to African and impact their lives."

-In March 2015, the city of Oporto awarded him the Medal of Merit with regard to the contemporary art exhibition You Love Me, You Love Me Not. saying it allowed the city of Oporto to develop one of the most relevant projects within the contemporary art of today, helping to establish a "natural bridge" between the city and the world.
+In March 2015, the city of Porto awarded him the Medal of Merit with regard to the contemporary art exhibition You Love Me, You Love Me Not. saying it allowed the city of Porto to develop one of the most relevant projects within the contemporary art of today, helping to establish a "natural bridge" between the city and the world.
 It featured works from the art collector's collection and brings together fifty artists (not all Africans).
 As of 2015 this was the most important exhibition he had achieved, which was considered the largest existing African art collection.